International SCN2A Awareness Day: SCN2A fact of the day

 In 2025, a multi-foundation educational and awareness campaign included sharing the SCN2A Fact of the Day for each day in February leading up to February 24.
 Topics for Fact of the Day include information on incidence, prevalence, history, demographics, scientific facts, and clinical presentation of SCN2A-related disorders.

 Related awareness days

 SCN2A-related disorders have widely varying phenotypes, with some affected individuals experiencing epilepsy, autism/intellectual disability, movement disorders, and other co-morbidities.
 Members of the SCN2A community may participate in other related awareness days, which vary by region.
-Observed days may include Rare Disease Day (last day of February), Purple Day for epilepsy awareness (March 26), Autism Awareness / Acceptance Month (April), International Bereaved Mother's Day (first Sunday in May), World Brain Day (July 22), International Bereaved Father's Day (last Sunday in August), Augmentative and Alternative Communication Awareness Month (October) and Epilepsy Awareness Month (November).
+Observed days may include Seizure Action Plan Awareness Week (February 9-16), Rare Disease Day (last day of February), Purple Day for epilepsy awareness (March 26), Autism Awareness / Acceptance Month (April), International Bereaved Mother's Day (first Sunday in May), World Brain Day (July 22), International Bereaved Father's Day (last Sunday in August), Augmentative and Alternative Communication Awareness Month (October) and Epilepsy Awareness Month (November).